 One important question is if any of the vaccines is preferable for use in HCT or CAR T cell cell treated patients?
 The efficacy data in the pivotal studies suggest stronger immunogenicity by the approved mRNA vaccines from Pfizer-BioNTech and Moderna than the Oxford-AstraZeneca vaccine and concerns have been expressed regarding the latter vaccine's efficacy in the elderly.
-Thus, if there is a choice, it seems logical to use one of the mRNA vaccines in HCT and CAR T cell patients.
-However, if the only alternative is the Oxfort-AstraZeneca vaccine, this should be given.
-This tentative recommendation might be changed when more data is presented.
+Thus, if there is a choice, it seems logical to use one of the mRNA vaccines in HCT and CAR T cell patients based on efficacy data against the South African variant.
+However, if the only alternative is the Oxford-AstraZeneca vaccine, this should be given.
+This tentative recommendation might be changed when more data is presented regarding the mutated variants.